balitax/MVVM-AC/README.md

 1. Clone the MVVM-AC-Template Repository into your developer folder
 2. Copy MVVm-AC-Template Folder into `~/Library/Developer/Xcode/Templates/`.
+3. Required cocoapods libs `Alamofire` and `ObjectMapper` as default

 Xcode should now contain the MVVM-AC template in as a default when creating a new project for iOS.